+Two banquets – why?
 There were two separate banquets being held: one for the king, his councillors and all the men of Susa; the other given by Queen Vashti, for the women of the court and nobility.
-You read Herodotus’ description of the great banquets of Xerxes in Herodotus Book 7, section 116-123 or Book 9, section 82-83.

 Having drunk too much wine, King Ahasuerus sent for the Queen to appear before the men at his banquet.
 She was noted for her beauty, and he wished to show her off to the men of the city.

 What was the queen’s reaction?
-The Queen of the Persian Empire was chosen from among the seven most ancient and noble families of the empire, and Vashti was therefore of ancient and noble lineage.
+The Queen of the Persian Empire was chosen from among the seven most ancient and noble families of the empire, and Vashti was of ancient and noble lineage.

 Drunk with wine he sent for his beautiful queen, Vashti, to appear before the men.
 She refused to come.
 Humiliated, the king banished her.
 But now he was lonely, so a search was made: the loveliest girl would become his new queen.

-She would not have enjoyed the prospect of being paraded in front of a room full of drunken men – it was not a suitable thing for a queen to do.
+She would not have relished the prospect of being paraded in front of a room full of drunken men – it was not a suitable thing for a queen to do.
 Men and women often dined together in ancient Persia, but as the dinner progressed and more wine was drunk, the wives left the dining area, and were replaced by concubines.

 She refused to come.